 A childhood amateur rival of Oscar, Mosley’s failure to make it to the 1992 Olympics had hampered his ascent through the pro ranks, but his exceptional talent saw him showered with the kind of plaudits considered sacrilegious by boxing purists.
 Asked what impressed him so much about Mosley, HBO’s Larry Merchant had replied: “Three words… Sugar.
 Ray.
 Robinson.”
 Roy Jones Jr. called Mosley the best lightweight he’d seen “outside of Roberto Duran,” while veteran trainer and analyst Gil Clancy was so impressed, he described the experience of watching Mosley as “like looking at a fighter back in the 40s.”

 Shane was a slight underdog for the big showdown, with Oscar’s presumed advantages in size and power a common pre-fight theme.
-But a closer look at their histories revealed Mosley had boxed at 139 pounds in the amateurs, whereas De La Hoya won his Olympic medal at 132, with both starting off as lightweights in the pro ranks.
+But a close look at their histories revealed Mosley had boxed at 139 pounds in the amateurs, whereas De La Hoya won his Olympic medal at 132, with both starting off as pros at lightweight.
 True, Oscar was two inches taller and had eight more fights at welterweight, but it was actually Mosley who entered the ring heavier on the night, coming in at 155 pounds to De La Hoya’s 152.

 Round one saw Mosley boxing beautifully, starting strong and meeting De La Hoya head-on with a series of hard right hands around the guard.
-Looking looser and faster of hand and foot, Shane rifled a super quick jab and out-landed Oscar 25 to nine according to CompuBox, sweeping the round on all three scorecards and prompting trainer Robert Alcazar to implore Oscar to “Use your jab!
+Looking looser and quicker of hand and foot, Shane rifled a sharp jab and out-landed “The Golden Boy,” sweeping the round on all three scorecards and prompting trainer Robert Alcazar to implore Oscar to “Use your jab!
 And be first!”

 The first six rounds of De La Hoya vs Mosley had been tactical but fiercely contested, and at the mid-way point the momentum appeared to be with Oscar, a fact reflected in the official tallies; one card was even while the other two had “The Golden Boy” leading by four and two points respectively.
 “The tide is going toward De La Hoya,” noted HBO’s Merchant.
 “No question,” agreed Jim Lampley.